remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 Based on [Getting started with Amazon SQS FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-fifo-queues.html)
 ~~~

+## Patterns

+Reading and deleting patterns can differ by these characteristics:

+* No. of workers
+  * single worker
+  * multiple workers — eg. fire and forget.
+* Trigger — event-driven, or polling, or CloudWatch

+Some things to consider based on the patterns:
+* Rate of processing
+* Network latency
+* Error handling (if multiple workers)

 keywords
 inflight — Messages are considered to be in flight if they have been sent to a client but have not yet been deleted or have not yet reached the end of their visibility window